smck83/expurgate/README.md

 There are a number of vendors that offer SPF management capability.
 However I could not find any self-hosted options.
 Common terms for these services are SPF flattening and SPF compression.

 # Recent enhancements
+- AAAA Support: References to hostnames via A\A: or MX\MX: now perform a AAAA lookup to handle ip6 addresses.
 - Expurgate Solo : an updated version where both rbldnsd and resolver are in a single docker container using supervisord https://github.com/smck83/expurgate-solo/
 - Dedupe : If record already exists in 'list', do not add it again
 - Write2Disk on Change: Instead of regenerating config files every time the script runs, the rbldnsd config will only be written should a record change since last run.
 A python dictionary is used to track this, however if scale is required REDIS or something similiar could be used.